badar5uk/springboot-keylogger/README.md

 ### PLEASE USE THIS ETHICALLY AND RESPONSIBLY

+- Obtain explicit consent before monitoring any system

+- Check local regulations

+- Never deploy on systems you don't own or have permission to monitor

 This project was done just as a practice and for me to learn new conecpts

 ## Features